UtrechtUniversity/yoda/docs/design/overview/authentication.md

 ## Yoda portal

-The Yoda Portal is build on top of iRODS but is not the same application.
+The Yoda Portal is built on top of iRODS.
 As such, when logging in to Yoda, an iRODS session has to be created as well.
 Creation of the iRODS session goes by sending iRODS a PAM Auth Request and is handled as described in the previous section.
 The authentication mechanism for Yoda is described below.